10 – Sam’s Town

 The bridge of the track features some Daft Punk-style voice effects on alternate lines, something which further creates the impression of a tragic, necessary falseness.
 It is almost as if Flowers has become so withdrawn that he has allowed a robot to take control of his voice and is speaking on autopilot.

 Smile Like You Mean It is a jagged song which manages to be both upbeat and melancholy.
-Flowers reflects upon his move from childhood to adulthood, a growth which is never easy, and how he is no longer able to express his true emotions, forcing himself to smile despite it all.
+Flowers reflects upon his move from childhood to adulthood, a growth that is never easy, and how he is no longer able to express his true emotions, forcing himself to smile despite it all.
 The mix of this relatable narrative and some truly killer synth and guitar work marks this song as one of The Killer’s best.

 # 2 – Somebody Told Me